 Here are some more lovely holiday cottages in Hartington to check out…

 - The Old Wash House: Sleeps 4.
 A delightful single level cottage perfectly situated for those looking to explore the countryside on foot or by bicycle.
-One dog welcome.
+One dog is welcome.

 - Blackberry Croft Cottage: Sleeps 4.
 A cosy cottage conversion tastefully renovated creating the perfect space for romantic retreats.